DataManagementLab/reflex-smpc-analytics/demo/README.md

-# flux-faster-smpc-analytics
+# reflex-faster-smpc-analytics
-Demonstration of Flux: How SMPC Query Execution can be sped up through Efficient and Flexible Intermediate Result Size Trimming
+Demonstration of Reflex: Faster Secure Collaborative Analytics via Controlled Intermediate Result Size Disclosure

-# This repo is for Flux's DEMO
+# This repo is for reflex's DEMO

 # Instruction: How to use it